X-Xia0828/RADBO/README.md

 # RADBO

-he implementation for the IJCAI-25 paper "Relation-Augmented Dueling Bayesian Optimization via Preference Propagation".
+The implementation for the IJCAI-25 paper "Relation-Augmented Dueling Bayesian Optimization via Preference Propagation".
 The main paper and the appendix are in the main.pdf and appendix.pdf respectively, which are contained in the folder named paper.

 ---